getify/foi-lang/formalization-work/Foi-Specification.md

 **NOTE:** The `withBuffer@ < buf: ... >` call is the authoritative check for buffer readiness; if `ready()` returned `true` at some prior instant but a stdlib function or a `~<<` binding has since re-taken the buffer, `withBuffer@` will still runtime-error at the recycle site.
 Users relying on `ready()` for coordination should treat it as a hint, not a lock; the `withBuffer@` error path is the enforceable check.

+**NOTE:** Per-instance slot representation (§6.1.5).
+A `PullStream.Buffer` instance's slot holds `< state, capacity, overflow, queued, waiters >`: the current buffer state (`Fresh`, `InUse`, or `Closed` per §6.11.5), the construction-time `capacity` and `overflow` policy, the current `queued` values list awaiting a reader, and the `waiters` list of parked reader callbacks (see §6.11.3).
+A `PullStream` reader instance's slot holds `< source >`: an indirect reference to its immediate source -- the paired `PullStream.Buffer` for a root reader, or the upstream derived-`PullStream` for a stream produced by `~<` / `~map` / combinator.
+Each `~<<` subscription walks the stream's `source` chain to reach the root buffer, transitions the buffer's `state` to `InUse` via §6.1.5's read-modify-write idiom, and drives pulls through the chain; each intermediate stream reads its own `source` slot to forward the pull upstream.
+Combinator-derived streams (`merge@`, `filter@`, `scan@`, `takeUntil@`) may hold multiple `source` entries in their slot -- one per upstream stream contributing to the composition.
+Close-propagation from buffer to the entire reader chain is implemented by the same close-signal that transitions the buffer's `state` to `Closed` also resolving the subscribed `~<<`'s completion Promise (see §6.11.3), cascading through derived observers that had chained off the same buffer.
+The buffer → reader reference lives one-way in the reader's slot only; the buffer carries no reverse pointer to any reader chain rooted on it, matching PullStream's "no user-visible subject" invariant -- the buffer is the write-side handle, structurally analogous to a subject, but without the direct-broadcast semantic.

 #### §6.11.2 Chain Composition Via `~<` / `~map`

 `~<` and `~map` are single-step chain operators on `PullStream`.
 Each describes a transformation applied to values pulled through the chain; each produces a derived `PullStream` inheriting pulls from its source.